wheelercj/pm-md/README.md

 [sample result](samples/calendar%20API%20v1.md)

 The results look best when there is an example saved for each endpoint.
+After clicking "Send" in Postman, you can click "Save as Example" to save an example.

 ## install